shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 results_path:       Folder to store images of results
 ```

 Note that, if the user wishes to show any plots, then one must close these plots so the model can continue.
 Furthermore, the test accuracy will be printed once the model has finished testing.
+If the user wishes to change the loss function or optimiser, further customisation would need to be done in the ```modules.py``` and ```driver.py``` files.

 # 4. Results
 ## 4.1.
 Data Preprocessing